IceHe/lib/java/cmd/javac.md

 ### Extra

---add-exports module/package=other-module(,other-module)*
-Specifies a package to be considered as exported from its defining module to additional modules or to all unnamed modules when the value of other-module is ALL-UNNAMED.

---add-reads module=other-module(,other-module)*
-Specifies additional modules to be considered as required by a given module.

---default-module-for-created-files module-name
-Specifies the fallback target module for files created by annotation processors, if none is specified or inferred.

--Djava.endorsed.dirs=dirs
-Overrides the location of the endorsed standards path.

-Note:This can only be used when compiling for versions prior to JDK 9.
-As applicable, see the descriptions in --release, -source, or -target for details.
--Djava.ext.dirs=dirs
-Overrides the location of installed extensions.

-Note:This can only be used when compiling for versions prior to JDK 9.
-As applicable, see the descriptions in --release, -source, or -target for details.
---doclint-format [html4|html5]
-Specifies the format for documentation comments.

---patch-module module=file(:file)*
-Overrides or augments a module with classes and resources in JAR files or directories.

--Xbootclasspath:path
-Overrides the location of the bootstrap class files.

-Note:This can only be used when compiling for versions prior to JDK 9.
-As applicable, see the descriptions in --release, -source, or -target for details.
--Xbootclasspath/a:path
-Adds a suffix to the bootstrap class path.

-Note:This can only be used when compiling for versions prior to JDK 9.
-As applicable, see the descriptions in --release, -source, or -target for details.
--Xbootclasspath/p:path
-Adds a prefix to the bootstrap class path.

-Note:This can only be used when compiling for versions prior to JDK 9.
-As applicable, see the descriptions in --release, -source, or -target for details.
--Xdiags:[compact, verbose]
-Selects a diagnostic mode.

--Xdoclint
-Enables recommended checks for problems in javadoc comments.

--Xdoclint:(all|none|[-]group)[/access]
-Enables or disables specific groups of checks.

-group can have one of the following values:

-accessibility

-html

-missing

-reference

-syntax

-access specifies the minimum visibility level of classes and members that the -Xdoclint option checks.
-It can have one of the following values (in order of most to least visible):

-public

-protected

-package

-private

-The default access level is private.

-For more information about these groups of checks, see the -Xdoclint option of the javadoc command.
-The -Xdoclint option is disabled by default in the javac command.

-For example, the following option checks classes and members (with all groups of checks) that have the access level of protected and higher (which includes protected and public):

-Copy-Xdoclint:all/protected
-The following option enables all groups of checks for all access levels, except it won’t check for HTML errors for classes and members that have the access level of package and higher (which includes package, protected, and public):

-Copy-Xdoclint:all,-html/package
--Xdoclint/package:[-]packages(,[-]package)*
-Enables or disables checks in specific packages.
-Each package is either the qualified name of a package or a package name prefix followed by a period and asterisk (.*), which expands to all sub-packages of the given package.
-Each package can be prefixed with a hyphen (-) to disable checks for a specified package or packages.

--Xlint
-Enables all recommended warnings.
-In this release, enabling all available warnings is recommended.

--Xlint:[-]key(,[-]key)*
-Supplies warnings to enable or disable, separated by a comma (,).
-Precede a key by a hyphen (-) to disable the specified warning.

-Supported values for key are:

-all: Enables all warnings.

-auxiliaryclass: Warns about an auxiliary class that’s hidden in a source file, and is used from other files.

-cast: Warns about the use of unnecessary casts.

-classfile: Warns about the issues related to classfile contents.

-deprecation: Warns about the use of deprecated items.

-dep-ann: Warns about the items marked as deprecated in javadoc but without the @Deprecated annotation.

-divzero: Warns about the division by the constant integer 0.

-empty: Warns about an empty statement after if.

-exports: Warns about the issues regarding module exports.

-fallthrough: Warns about the falling through from one case of a switch statement to the next.

-finally: Warns about finally clauses that don’t terminate normally.

-module: Warns about the module system-related issues.

-opens: Warns about the issues related to module opens.

-options: Warns about the issues relating to use of command line options.

-overloads: Warns about the issues related to method overloads.

-overrides: Warns about the issues related to method overrides.

-path: Warns about the invalid path elements on the command line.

-processing: Warns about the issues related to annotation processing.

-rawtypes: Warns about the use of raw types.

-removal: Warns about the use of an API that has been marked for removal.

-requires-automatic: Warns developers about the use of automatic modules in requires clauses.

-requires-transitive-automatic: Warns about automatic modules in requires transitive.

-serial: Warns about the serializable classes that don’t provide a serial version ID.
+`--add-exports module/package=other-module(,other-module)*`

+- Specifies **a package to be considered as exported from its defining module to additional modules or to all unnamed modules** when the value of other-module is ALL-UNNAMED.

+`--add-reads module=other-module(,other-module)*`

+- Specifies **additional modules to be considered as required by a given module.**

+`--default-module-for-created-files module-name`

+- Specifies the **fallback target module for files created by annotation processors**, if none is specified or inferred.

+`-Djava.endorsed.dirs=dirs`

+- Overrides the **location of the endorsed standards path.**
+- _Note : This can only be used when compiling for versions prior to JDK 9._
+    - _As applicable, see the descriptions in `--release`, `-source`, or `-target` for details._

+`-Djava.ext.dirs=dirs`

+- Overrides the **location of installed extensions.**
+- _Note : This can only be used when compiling for versions prior to JDK 9._
+    - _As applicable, see the descriptions in `--release`, `-source`, or `-target` for details._

+`--doclint-format [html4|html5]`

+- Specifies the **format for documentation comments.**

+`--patch-module module=file(:file)*`

+- **Overrides or augments a module with classes and resources in JAR files or directories.**

+`-Xbootclasspath:path`

+- Overrides the **location of the bootstrap class files.**
+- _Note : This can only be used when compiling for versions prior to JDK 9._
+    - _As applicable, see the descriptions in `--release`, `-source`, or `-target` for details._

+`-Xbootclasspath/a:path`

+- Adds a suffix to the bootstrap class path.
+- _Note : This can only be used when compiling for versions prior to JDK 9._
+    - _As applicable, see the descriptions in `--release`, `-source`, or `-target` for details._

+`-Xbootclasspath/p:path`

+- Adds a **prefix to the bootstrap class path.**
+- _Note : This can only be used when compiling for versions prior to JDK 9._
+    - _As applicable, see the descriptions in `--release`, `-source`, or `-target` for details._

+`-Xdiags:[compact, verbose]`

+- Selects a **diagnostic mode.**

+`-Xdoclint`

+- Enables **recommended checks for problems in javadoc comments.**

+`-Xdoclint:(all|none|[-]group)[/access]`

+- Enables or disables **specific groups of checks.**
+- `group` can have one of the following values:
+    - accessibility
+    - html
+    - missing
+    - reference
+    - syntax
+- `access` specifies the minimum visibility level of classes and members that the `-Xdoclint` option checks.
+    - It can have one of the following values (in order of most to least visible):
+        - public
+        - protected
+        - package
+        - private
+- _The default `access` level is `private`._
+- _For more information about these groups of checks, see the `-Xdoclint` option of the `javadoc` command._
+    - _The `-Xdoclint` option is disabled by default in the `javac` command._
+- _For example, the following option checks classes and members (with all groups of checks) that have the access level of protected and higher (which includes protected and public):_
+    - _`-Xdoclint:all/protected`_
+- _The following option enables all groups of checks for all access levels, except it won’t check for HTML errors for classes and members that have the access level of package and higher (which includes package, protected, and public):_
+    - _`-Xdoclint:all,-html/package`_

+`-Xdoclint/package:[-]packages(,[-]package)*`

+- Enables or disables **checks in specific packages.**
+    - Each package is either the qualified name of a package or a package name prefix followed by a period and asterisk (`.*`), which expands to all sub-packages of the given package.
+    - Each package can be prefixed with a hyphen (`-`) to disable checks for a specified package or packages.

+**`-Xlint`**

+- Enables all **recommended warnings.**
+    - In this release, enabling all available warnings is recommended.

+`-Xlint:[-]key(,[-]key)*`

+- **Supplies warnings to enable or disable, separated by a comma (`,`).**
+    - Precede a key by a hyphen (`-`) to disable the specified warning.
+- Supported values for key are:
+     - `all` : Enables all warnings.
+     - `auxiliaryclass` : Warns about an auxiliary class that’s hidden in a source file, and is used from other files.
+     - `cast` : Warns about the use of unnecessary casts.
+     - `classfile` : Warns about the issues related to classfile contents.
+     - `deprecation` : Warns about the use of deprecated items.
+     - `dep-ann` : Warns about the items marked as deprecated in javadoc but without the @Deprecated annotation.
+     - `divzero` : Warns about the division by the constant integer 0.
+     - `empty` : Warns about an empty statement after if.
+     - `exports` : Warns about the issues regarding module exports.
+     - `fallthrough` : Warns about the falling through from one case of a switch statement to the next.
+     - `finally` : Warns about finally clauses that don’t terminate normally.
+     - `module` : Warns about the module system-related issues.
+     - `opens` : Warns about the issues related to module opens.
+     - `options` : Warns about the issues relating to use of command line options.
+     - `overloads` : Warns about the issues related to method overloads.
+     - `overrides` : Warns about the issues related to method overrides.
+     - `path` : Warns about the invalid path elements on the command line.
+     - `processing` : Warns about the issues related to annotation processing.
+     - `rawtypes` : Warns about the use of raw types.
+     - `removal` : Warns about the use of an API that has been marked for removal.
+     - `requires-automatic` : Warns developers about the use of automatic modules in requires clauses.
+     - `requires-transitive-automatic` : Warns about automatic modules in requires transitive.
+     - `serial` : Warns about the serializable classes that don’t provide a serial version ID.
 Also warns about access to non-public members from a serializable element.

-static: Warns about accessing a static member using an instance.
+     - `static` : Warns about accessing a static member using an instance.

-try: Warns about the issues relating to the use of try blocks (that is, try-with-resources).
+     - `try` : Warns about the issues relating to the use of try blocks (that is, try-with-resources).

-unchecked: Warns about the unchecked operations.
+     - `unchecked` : Warns about the unchecked operations.

-varargs: Warns about the potentially unsafe vararg methods.
+     - `varargs` : Warns about the potentially unsafe vararg methods.

-none: Disables all warnings.
+     - `none` : Disables all warnings.

 See Examples of Using -Xlint keys.